HDI-Project/ATM/docs/source/tutorial.rst

 ------------------
 A Dataset in ATM is defined by the following fields:

 Data format
 ^^^^^^^^^^^

-ATM takes data in CSV format where each CSV file needs to:
+ATM works with data in CSV format.
+For ATM to interpret it, each CSV file needs the following

 * Have the first line of the file be headers with strings as the feature names, and the class column named "class" (or configured otherwise in run_config.yaml).
 If the features aren't named (ie, image or SVD or PCA data), then anything will do (but see below for a small script to generate nice feature names).
 * Should have N + 1 rows (1 header + N examples)